CompanyOnTheWorld/craft-ops/README.md

 # Craft Ops

-`Craft Ops` is a template which uses automation and to build you a DevOps environment tailored for [Craft CMS][craft_link].
+`Craft Ops` is a template which uses automation tools to build you a virtual DevOps environment tailored for [Craft CMS][craft_link].
 Craft itself is already incredibly easy to setup with tools like MAMP, and this project aims to stay that way.
-This aim is to get you past the process of using FTP and dragging files around and into something a little more efficient without the headache of configuration.
+This aim is to get you past the process of dragging files over to FTP and working with efficiency in mind.

 To start, the ops workflows will be built around the use of AWS and Bitbucket.
 These products both offer free options and can be fully automated.
-They also offer quality products at prices that work for small contractors.
+They also offer quality prices that work for small contractors.

 Please also note that use of Craft is subject to their own [license agreement][craft_license].